White Bay Power Station: Heritage listing

-White Bay Power Station has strong and special associations and meanings for the local community, for former power station workers and for others who have used the site, and is of high social significance.
-It is a potent symbol of the area's industrial origins and working traditions, aspects of community identity that are strongly valued today by both older and new residents.
-It is one of the few surviving features in the area that provide this symbolic connection.

 It is the only coal based industrial structure, dependent on a waterside location, to survive adjacent to the harbour in the Sydney region.
 It also forms part of a closely related group of large-scale industrial structures and spaces (White Bay Container Terminal, Glebe Island Silos, Container Terminal and Anzac Bridge) which along with the White Bay Hotel, define a major entry point to the city from the west.

 It is of exceptional structural significance to the State of New South Wales.

 White Bay Power Station was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.